Eris-Margeta/frm-stack/README.md

 - Node/shared package HMR is still not great (would love best practices for “JIT workspace packages” + watch mode).
 - Vitest + workspace “subpath imports” (`#*`) can be tricky.
 I currently work around it with a custom resolver plugin in `apps/backend/api/vitest.config.ts` (not sure if this is the best solution).
+- The shared testcontainers singleton approach is intentionally aggressive for speed; I’m still evaluating whether it’s the right default long-term.

 ## CI/CD